forcefield/DiffNet/README.md

 conda install -c conda-forge cvxopt conda install -c anaconda networkx

+## Civil matters

 DiffNet is free open source software.
 NO WARRANTY, Use AS IS.

-Copyright (C) 2018-2019 Huafeng Xu
+Copyright (C) 2018-2020 Huafeng Xu

-Some examples are provided in examples.py.

 If you use DiffNet in a published work, please cite

 Huafeng Xu, Optimal measurement network of pairwise differences, J. Chem.
 Inf.
 Model.
 59, 4720-4728, 2019, https://doi.org/10.1021/acs.jcim.9b00528.

+## How to use

+Some examples are provided in examples.py.

 The following outlines an example application of the DiffNet: the calculation of binding free energies of a set of molecules from